Adil93/robotic-hoover/README.md

 # TradeOffs
 - Assuming max room size coordinate X and Y in range (0 - Integer.MAX_VALUE)
-- No Validation of patch coordinate range, Algorithm won't pick the patch if it is not in the Room's maximum coordinate range.
+- No Validation of patch coordinate range, Algorithm won't pick the patch if it is not within the Room's maximum coordinate range.
 - Create the Navigation Request in DB before starting the actual navigation.
-So if something went wrong there will be an entry for the request without a related result entry in DB
+If something went wrong there will be an entry for the request without a related result entry in DB
 - Used H2 DB for the demo purpose.
 You can bring up a specific database using docker and give the data source info in properties file.

 # Future Scope